Jimmy Eat World: Damage (2013–2015)

-The release of Damage also signifies the cessation of Jimmy Eat World's independent era, as the band signed a recording contract with the Toronto, Canada-based record label Dine Alone Records.
-RCA Records released the eighth album in the U.S. on April 4, 2013 and internationally April 11, 2013.
-The album was recorded in Johannes' Los Angeles, U.S. home and was mixed by James Brown, who had previously worked with Sound City, Nine Inch Nails, and The Pains Of Being Pure At Heart.
+The release of Damage also signifies the cessation of Jimmy Eat World's independent era, as the band signed a recording contract with the Toronto-based record label Dine Alone Records.
+RCA Records released the eighth album in the US on April 4, 2013 and internationally April 11, 2013.
+The album was recorded in Johannes' Los Angeles home and was mixed by James Brown, who had previously worked with Sound City, Nine Inch Nails, and The Pains of Being Pure at Heart.

 The band posted a music video for the song "I Will Steal You Back" on their VEVO YouTube page on May 31, 2013.
 In October 2013, the band announced a series of December 2013 US tour dates that followed a UK/European tour.

 Integrity Blues (2016–2018)

 In mid-2014, the band announced the "Futures 10 Year Anniversary Tour" in commemoration of the 10-year anniversary of the Futures studio album.
-Vinyl reissues of Futures, Static Prevails and Clarity were released prior to the commencement of the tour, which began in Ventura, California, U.S. Prior to the Tempe, Arizona, stop of the tour at the end of October, Adkins confirmed that new material was being compiled by the band, but a release time frame was not available.
+Vinyl reissues of Futures, Static Prevails and Clarity were released prior to the commencement of the tour, which began in Ventura, California, US Prior to the Tempe, Arizona, stop of the tour at the end of October, Adkins confirmed that new material was being compiled by the band, but a release time frame was not available.
 An Oceania leg of the tour occurred in November 2014.

 In April 2016, Apple debuted an ad to promote Apple Music which featured Taylor Swift lip syncing and dancing to Jimmy Eat World's "The Middle".
-This caused significant renewed interest in the band; their song "The Middle" rose to #32 on the iTunes Top Songs Chart, while Pandora noted a 325% increase in Jimmy Eat World station ads in the first day after the ad premiered.
+This caused significant renewed interest in the band; their song "The Middle" rose to No. 32 on the iTunes Top Songs Chart, while Pandora noted a 325% increase in Jimmy Eat World station ads in the first day after the ad premiered.

 On August 18, 2016, the band's Facebook page linked to a 14-second video of instrumental music to the image of a country road, with the words "Stay tuned ...", further hinting at an upcoming release of the band's ninth album.
 On August 21, 2016, the band released a new song titled "Get Right", available for free download from their official website.
 On August 30, 2016, the band debuted the single "Sure and Certain" on radio and announced a new album, Integrity Blues, which was released on October 21.
 The band planned to tour in 2018 as part of the "Integrity Blues Tour" with supporting acts The Hotelier and Microwave.

 On May 4, 2018, the band released "Love Never" / "half heart", featuring two new songs.

-On February 14, 2019, Jimmy Eat World played a surprise show at The Rebel Lounge in Phoenix, Arizona to celebrate the 25th anniversary of their first show.
+On February 14, 2019, Jimmy Eat World played a surprise show at The Rebel Lounge in Phoenix, Arizona, to celebrate the 25th anniversary of their first show.